larsthorup/webteknologi-dtu/12-technology-map/README.md

 What else to learn in addition to what we have already covered in [this course](../README.md)?

+(Note: this list is biased by my personal experience and interests, there are many more interesting technologies out there!)

 ## How to choose technology for your next project?

 - It is widely used